erykk/COMP47660GP/README.md

 ### Note:
 You may want to add the certificate to the browser's keystore.
 If so, add the keystore/solarwinds.p12 file to browser keystore.

+### Logging:
+The application log is written under "application.log" in the main directory.
+It contains app initialisation logs as well as logs performed over the course of application functioning.